zain/zain.github.com/_posts/2012-07-04-textual-builds.md

 <b><a href="/assets/files/textual/Textual-2.1.1.zip">Textual 2.1.1 - zip file</a> (2.5mb, 64-bit only)</b>

+There might be a bug with the welcome dialog.
 If you have trouble creating a new server on first load, hit "Cancel" on the welcome dialog and click the "Add Server" button.

-Also, you should <a href="http://itunes.apple.com/us/app/textual-irc-client/id403012667?mt=12">buy this from the app store</a> to support the author.
+Also, <a href="http://itunes.apple.com/us/app/textual-irc-client/id403012667?mt=12">buy this from the app store</a> to support the author.

 <br>
 <img src="/assets/images/textual_screenshot.png" width="700">